djcf/wordpress-fpm-docker/ansible/README.md

 Most roles have extremely-configurable settings, with sane defaults.
 All options and their defaults are included in var_files, which you can edit before running the play.

+## AVAILABLE INVENTORIES

+`noflag-infrastructure.yml` contains a complete list of the organization's hosts, sorted by role.

+`archive-host.yml` contains only archive.noflag.org.uk, which is useful if you want to install/configure a webhost there, instead of on the main server.

+`../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`is available if you are using vagrant

 ## INSTALLATION

 If you are running against a newly-provisioned server, you need to run plays/system/install-web.yml and plays/system/configure-web.yml.
 These in turn have some requirements in ansible-galaxy, which you must install first.
 Run the following commands: